Dissecting a photograph

 Photo #3

 The photographer has a lot of space behind the boy and very little in front.
-The area helps create the tension that the future isn’t as hopeful.
+The area helps create tension in that the future isn’t as hopeful.
 The boy’s expression questions and wonders who this photographer is, thus communicating a little pressure on the audience.
 The color palette is simple, yet the colors convey the Caribbean.

 Photo #4